DanielBMarkham/Info-Ops/manuscript/chapter19.md

 It's like placebos.
 It may be total crap *how* it works, but it actually works anyway, so who cares?

+(By the way, this more than anything else should convince you that the team should estimate *all* the backlog, start from fresh each time, and only use points as a lagging indicator.
+You can use this social bonding for evil.
+If the team only estimates the first day the project kicks-off, then estimates new things as they are added?
+They are never challenging or changing their mental model of the entire project delivery.
+They're just re-confirming that no further thought is needed.
+You can effectively "program" the team to continuously view the project as taking a longer and longer time instead of the other way around).

 If you like estimating, then estimate, using whatever method works for you.
+If you don't like estimating, or your relationship with your customers and users don't require estimating?
+Don't estimate.
+Technology delivery is an art, an engineering practice, and a service business.
+All three of those are equally important.

-But whatever you do, you need to engage the team mentally on a regular basis with thinking about the entire model and how it will be delivered, not just what items are in the formal, written model and how they connect.
+But whatever your decision around estimation, you need to engage the team mentally on a regular basis with thinking about the entire model and how it will be delivered, not just what items are in the formal, written model and how they connect.

 This book is not about Agile, Scrum, Story Points, or sprints.
 It's about what's going on behind-the-scenes in the minds of people who create new realities for folks.
 A hundred years from now maybe nobody does Story Point estimation anymore.
 They'll still need to be going through the entire backlog creating a shared mental model of items in the Meta genre.

-Now let's dig in to see grooming in action using EasyAM.
+Now let's dig in to see backlog grooming/refinement in action using EasyAM.